 Jeffrey Gibson, Creative Capital Awardee, Strategic Planning, Funding Your Work and Promoting Your Work Co-Leader

 Jeffrey Gibson is a painter and sculptor living and working in Brooklyn, New York.
 He was born in the United States but moved frequently and lived abroad as a child in Germany and Korea.
 He is also a member of the Mississippi Band of Choctaw Indians and half Cherokee.
 This unique combination of cultural perspectives and exposure are essential to understanding Gibson’s artworks that combine and transform seemingly disparate references drawn from both Western and non-Western sources.
 Gibson received his Master of Arts degree from The Royal College of Art, UK in 1998 and moved to New York in 1999.
-His paintings and sculptures have been shown at museums, galleries and art fairs nationally and internationally.
-His work has been featured and reviewed in publications including The New York Times, The Village Voice, The Boston Globe, ArtNews, Art Lies and The Brooklyn Rail.
+His paintings and sculptures have been shown nationally and internationally at museums, galleries and art fairs.
+Selected exhibitions include No Reservations at The Aldrich Museum (2006), Off the Map at The National Museum of The American Indian (2007), SONOTUBE at The Santa Barbara Contemporary Arts Forum (2007), Solution at Diverseworks (2009), and Totems at Sala Diaz (2009).
+His work has been featured and reviewed in numerous publications, including The New York Times, The Village Voice, The Boston Globe, ArtNews, Art Lies and The Brooklyn Rail.
 Jeffrey currently teaches at The California College of Art in San Francisco and is a Visiting Critic at Cornell University.
+He exhibited his art works at The Museum of Art and Design, NYC, The Museum of Fine Arts in Boston, The Peabody Essex Museum, and have a solo exhibition at Participant Inc., NYC, all in 2012.
 Learn more about his work at jeffreygibson.net.

 Carla Lynn Hall, Internet for Artists Leader